-The segregated fund regulatory capital and liability framework includes the use of "zero floors" (i.e. negative amounts are not permitted so zero is used instead, as described below) and other regulatory constraints, and this often makes the sensitivity impacts non-linear.
+The segregated fund regulatory capital and liability framework includes the use of "zero floors" (i.e., negative liability amounts are not permitted so zero is used instead, as described below) and other regulatory constraints, and this often makes the sensitivity impacts non-linear.
 Generally as stock markets and interest rates rise the magnitude of the negative liabilities will also rise.
 In the first table below, Empire Life discloses the sensitivity of net income to changes in segregated fund guarantee insurance contract liabilities.
-There is a net loss resulting from a 20% and a 30% decrease at December 31 for 2016 and 2015, but otherwise the amounts shown in the table are nil.
+There is a net loss resulting from a 20% and a 30% decrease at December 31, 2017 and at December 31, 2016, but otherwise the amounts shown in the table are nil.
 These liabilities (present value of future benefits and expenses minus the present value of future fee revenue) are calculated using stochastic modeling techniques based on a range of future economic scenarios.
 The liabilities are the greater of: (i) the average of the amounts determined in the worst 20% of the scenarios; and (ii) zero.
 For the nil amounts shown in this table, the liability for Empire Life was negative.
 Therefore, the alternative level of zero is applied in these tests (zero floor) resulting in a net income impact of nil.
-Based on stock market levels at December 31 for 2016 and 2015, the sensitivity of Empire Life shareholders' net income to changes in segregated fund guarantee insurance contract liabilities resulting from stock market increases and decreases is as follows:
+Based on stock market levels at December 31, 2017 and December 31, 2016, the sensitivity of Empire Life shareholders' net income to changes in segregated fund quarantee insurance contract liabilities resulting from stock market increases and decreases is as follows:

-Increase Decrease

-(millions of dollars) 20% 10% 10% 20% 30%

-Sensitivity to segregated fund guarantees:

-December 31, 2016 Shareholder's net income \$ nil \$ nil \$ nil \$(10) \$(117)

-December 31, 2015 Shareholder's net income \$ nil \$ nil \$ nil \$(10) \$(109)
+Incr ease Decrease (millions of dollars after tax) 20% 10% 10% 20% 30% Sensitivity to segregated fund guarantees: December 31, 2017 Shareholders' net income \$ nil \$ nil \$ nil \$(34.4) \$(160.2) December 31, 2016 Shareholders' net income \$ nil \$ nil \$ nil \$(9.7) \$(117.2)